jmh3434/java-precourse/Precourse Java.md

 -   The controller is informed of the **user’s behavior** and updates the **Model** when needed

-# Delegation
+# Delegation Pattern

-Use Delegation in order to achieve the following
+We can use the delegation pattern in order to achieve the following

 -   Delegation can be an alternative to inheritance
 -   Delegation means that you use an object of another class as an instance variable, and forward messages to the instance.